UPDATE: Rockland mayor, councilor seek plan for Flanagan Community Center through visioning and analysis

 February 9, 2026

-ORDER: Authorization for Conceptual Design, Visioning, and Comparative Analysis of a New Flanagan Community Center
+ORDER: Authorization for Phase 1 Community, Visioning, Public Engagement, and Comparative Analysis for the Future of the Flanagan Community Center

 WHEREAS, the Flanagan Community Center has served for decades as a cornerstone of Rockland’s civic, recreational and social life, providing essential space for youth programs, family activities, senior services, and fostering community connection; and